Yes, America's Anchorman is away and this is your undocumented anchorman, Mark Stein sitting in, no supporting paperwork whatsoever.

 By the way, there's less experience of what Robert does in this administration than in any U.S. administration going back a century.

-Unless you can count uh John Kerry, who was the sleeping partner in a donut stand in Boston uh for one summer before he was uh before he was elected uh to uh to to Washington.
+In other words, less private sector experience, unless you count John Kerry, who was the sleeping partner in a donut stand in Boston for one summer before he was elected to Washington.

 Once you do that, you realize actually how complicated it is, how bureaucratic it is to hire anyone to work for you in this country.

-I had a heard work from me.
+I had heard work for me.

-Uh I would never hire anyone from New York again.
+I would never hire anyone from New York again.

-I would rather hire somebody from the jungles of Papua New Guinea to work for me, because there's less paperwork.
+I would rather hire somebody from the jungles of Papua New Guinea to work for me because there's less paperwork.

 America has the highest corporate tax rates in the developed world.

-Uh the socialist socialist Scandinavia has lower corporate taxes than the United States.
+Socialist Scandinavia has lower corporate taxes than the United States.

 That's just federal regulation before you add in your state and municipal and all the rest of it.